erwin47/alh/README.md

 - Movement: movement stop in case of movement is calculated for current region initially.
 That resolved some bugs based on movement logic.
 - Fixed bug with Movement Phase calculation.
 - Teaching: takes into account units, coming from other regions.
+- Autoorders generation: for caravans, autonaming, moved to the beginning of order parsing.

 ### Jul 26 2020
 - Autocommands: `$ne` now doesn't mean ignore order, but just supress order.
 We assume that if order will be partly parsed and any existing mechanism of prediction or analysis will start working incorrectly, its by intention of the user.
 Furthermore, order duplications and some other cases may be insensitive to `$ne` currently.